kXborg/open-threshold/README.md

-# open-threshold
+# OpenCV Threshold

-A simple application to perform thresholding on images.
+A simple application to perform thresholding using OpenCV.